Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/Query_retries.md

 # Query Retries: the `retry` property

-When a `useQuery` query fails (the query function throws an error), TanStack Query will automatically retry the query if that query's request has not reached the max number of consecutive retries (defaults to `3`) or a function is provided to determine if a retry is allowed.
+==When a `useQuery` query fails (the query function throws an error), TanStack Query will **automatically retry the query** if that query's request has not reached the max number of consecutive retries (defaults to `3`) or a function is provided to determine if a retry is allowed.==

 ```react
 function Todos({ todoId }) {